Japan scientist in discredited stem-cell research dead in suicide

-TOKYO A Japanese researcher at the center of discredited research that was initially hailed as a potential breakthrough for stem-cell treatment, killed himself after months of stress and exhaustion, officials said on Tuesday.
+TOKYO A Japanese researcher at the centre of discredited research initially hailed as a potential breakthrough for stem-cell treatment killed himself after months of stress and exhaustion, officials said on Tuesday.

 "It is confirmed as a suicide," said a police spokesman.
 "It was a hanging."

-Sasai, 52, had been hospitalized in March for stress and become less receptive to media inquiries during the controversy over the team's research, said Riken spokesman Satoru Kagaya.
+Sasai, 52, had been hospitalised in March for stress and become less receptive to media inquiries during the controversy over the team's research, Riken spokesman Satoru Kagaya said.

 The scientist "had seemed completely exhausted" in their last phone conversation around May or June, Kagaya told a televised news conference.